charles-adedotun/Lilith-Shell/README.md

 - Replace `[YourUsername]` with your actual username
 - You can use `$HOME` instead of `/Users/[YourUsername]` if preferred
 - File must be named exactly `claude_desktop_config.json`
+- The `command` path should point to the Python interpreter inside your virtual environment (`venv/bin/python`), not the system Python

 ### After Configuration